tarao/bundle-el/README.md

 ### Pass options to package source definitions

-If you want to override a package source definition or define a new definition, you can pass keyword list after the package name.
+If you want to override a package source definition in a recipe file or define a new definition, you can pass a property list after the package name.

-For example, if you want to install `zenburn-theme` but want to use other version than el-get's default recipe, you can reuse the default recipe with overriding `:url` option.
+For example, if you want to install `zenburn-theme` but want to use other version than El-Get's default recipe, you can reuse the default recipe with overriding `:url` option.
 ```lisp
 (bundle zenburn-theme